CamClrt/FoodChoice/README.md

 ## 2. To use the program

 The application is built for being used in a terminal's interface.
-The user interacts with it only with his keyboard.
+The user can interact with it with keyboard.

 **Important**: for the moment the program is only available in French.